petirico/crypto-geo-latency/README.md

 - Aggregated results (pivot + Top 10) printed to console and saved to CSV.
 - Cost estimation proportional to the selected test duration.
 - Safe teardown: prompts for destruction and defaults to destroy after 30s of inactivity.
-- Structured logging to console and rotating file `launch-gpt5.log`.
+- Structured logging to console and rotating file `latency-multi-geo.log`.
 - Colored output for average latencies: < 75 ms (green), 75–200 ms (orange), > 200 ms (red).

 ## Prerequisites